Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Applications

-In the spherical geometry the standard Euclidean distance is distorted by the spherical surface.
+We characterize the diffusivity by the Mean Squared Displacement (MSD) In the spherical geometry the standard Euclidean distance is distorted by the spherical surface.
 We use as our norm $\| \cdot \|_g$ the geodesic distance on the surface between the starting point $X(0)$ and the final point $X(t)$.
 Unlike bulk three dimensional fluids, the distance between points remains bounded since the surface is a compact manifold.
 As a consequence, we have that eventually the $MSD(t) \rightarrow m_0^2$ asymptotes to a limiting value.
 This corresponds to sampling the $X(t)$ from the stationary distribution over the surface.

 To estimate in practice the diffusivity, we consider the $MSD$ over time-scales $\tau$ with $\tau \leq 0.06\tau_D$ where $\tau_D$ is the time-scale to diffuse the distance $R$.
 We find the $MSD$ is approximately linear in this regime and we characterize the passive particle motions by the diffusivity $D = \partial{MSD(t)}/{\partial{t}}$, see Figure~\ref{fig:swimmer_diffusivity}.
 In practice, we estimate $D$ using the slope of the $MSD$ obtained from a least-squares fit to the data in the range $0 \leq t \leq 0.06\tau_D$.